googleinterns/schemaorg-generator/schema/python/README.md

  - Populate config.json with credentials.
  - Copy compiled proto schema to the example folder. ``` cp /path/to/schema_pb2.py schema_pb2.py ```
  - Run main.py. ``` python3 main.py ```

+You can add more constraints to example/constraints.ttl to explore SHACL validations.

 ### Run tests
 To run tests follow the instructions below: